Kimchi21/Solid-State-Drives_Analysis/README.md

 8. **Controller**: The controller chip used in the SSD, responsible for managing data.
 9. **Configuration**: The configuration details of the controller.
 10. **DRAM**: Indicates if the SSD uses DRAM (Dynamic Random-Access Memory).
-11. **MB**: Indicates if the SSD uses Host Memory Buffer technology.
+11. **HMB**: Indicates if the SSD uses Host Memory Buffer technology.
 12. **NAND Brand**: The brand of NAND flash memory used in the SSD.
 13. **NAND Type**: The type of NAND flash memory us.
 14. **Layers**: The number of storage layers in the NAND flash memory.